-a fertility assessment is the best indicator to know whether you (male / female) are infertile or may need assistance starting a family. a fertility assessment will be able to show what, if any, underlying issues are causing infertility. a fertility assessment is also the best indication of one’s likelihood of becoming pregnant. if you are just curious about your fertility levels or have been struggling to conceive, we encourage you to take a fertility assessment.
+a fertility assessment is the best indicator to know whether you are infertile or may need assistance starting a family. a fertility assessment will be able to show what, if any, underlying issues are causing infertility. a fertility assessment is also the best indication of one’s likelihood of becoming pregnant. if you are just curious about your fertility levels or have been struggling to conceive, we also encourage you to take a fertility assessment.

-previous medical history is an important factor when determining one’s ability to have a baby. any medical condition, surgery, endometriosis, cancer, treatment, or underlying disease can impact the ability to become pregnant naturally. additionally, any medications you have taken or are currently taking are important to discuss with the doctor, as some of these may have to be paused. when creating your personalized path to parenthood it’s very important for us to have a complete understanding of your medical history. we also operate in a no-judgement zone here.
+previous medical history is an important factor when determining one’s ability to have a baby. any medical condition, surgery, endometriosis, cancer, treatment, or underlying disease can impact the ability to become pregnant. additionally, any medications you have taken or are currently taking are important to discuss with the doctor, as some of these may have to be paused. when creating your personalized path to parenthood it’s very important for us to have a complete understanding of your medical history. and remember we also operate in a no-judgement zone here.

-an average ivf cycle takes about 6-8 weeks from consultation to transfer. it’s important to understand that an average couple must go through 2-3 ivf cycles on average to achieve a pregnancy. if you’re using a gestational carrier or surrogate, this time may increase. an average cycle timeline looks something like this:
+an average ivf cycle takes about 6-8 weeks from consultation to transfer. it’s important to understand that an average couple must go through 2-3 ivf cycles on average to achieve a pregnancy. if you’re using a surrogate, this time may increase. an average cycle timeline looks something like this:

 day 1: ultrasound and bloodwork (ovarian stimulation)